papisz/python-practice/xkcd-api.md

 Endpoints
 ---------------------

-Your application should have these endpoints:
+Your application should have these HTTP Rest API endpoints:
  * `GET /comics/current`
     * which returns the metadata of a current comic in a form:
        ```